ricomariani/CG-SQL-author/docs/user_guide/10_schema_management.md

        VALUES('cql_schema_v'||_v, _crc);
 END;
 ```
-As you can see, these procedures are effectively specializations of `cql_get_facet_version` and `cql_set_facet_version` where the facet name is computed from the integer.
+As you can see, these procedures are effectively specializations of
+`cql_get_facet_version` and `cql_set_facet_version` where the facet name
+is computed from the integer.

 Triggers require some special processing.
-There are so-called "legacy" triggers that crept into the system.
-These
+There are so-called "legacy"
+triggers that crept into the system.
+These begin with `tr__` and they
-begin with `tr__` and they do not have proper tombstones.
-In fact some are from early versions of CQL before
+do not have proper tombstones.
+In fact some are from early versions
-they were properly tracked.
-To fix any old databases that have these in them, we delete all triggers that start with `tr__`.
+of CQL before they were properly tracked.
+To fix any old databases
+that have these in them, we delete all triggers that start with `tr__`.

-Note we have to use the `GLOB` operator to do this, because `_` is the `LIKE` wildcard.
+>NOTE: we have to use the `GLOB` operator to do this, because `_` is the
+>`LIKE` wildcard.

 ```sql
 -- helper proc to reset any triggers that are on the old plan --